YZY-stack/multi-spec-elucidation/ms_mol2mol/README.md

 - tqdm ≥ 4.60.0
 - tensorboard (optional, for training monitoring)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-We welcome contributions!
-Please see CONTRIBUTING.md for guidelines on:
-- Code style and formatting
-- Testing requirements
-- Documentation standards
-- Pull request procedures

-## Support

-For questions and support:
-- GitHub Issues: Report bugs and feature requests
-- Documentation: Comprehensive API reference available
-- Examples: Sample notebooks and scripts provided

 ---

 **Note**: This module is part of the multi-spec-elucidation project, focusing on integrating multiple spectroscopic techniques for enhanced molecular structure determination.